-Marla is a member of St. Paul United Church of Christ, Pekin Hospital League, Past Co-chairperson of the Pekin Hospital Foundation Ball, Pekin Kiwanis Club member, and Pekin Women's Club Member of the P.E.O.
+Marla is a member of St. Paul United Church of Christ, Pekin Hospital League, Past Co-chairperson of the Pekin Hospital Foundation Ball, Pekin Sunset Kiwanis Club member, Pekin Women's Club and a Member of the P.E.O.
 Sisterhood.
 Marla is also involved with St. Jude and was part of the "A Toast for the St. Jude Kids" committee.
-Marla resides in Pekin with her husband, Greg, son, Ryan, and daughters, Lauren (Justin) Phillips, Mallory (Cody) Henderson-Morris and grandchildren, Brayden, Alexis, and Madison Phillips and, Ryker Morris.
+Marla resides in Pekin with her husband, Greg.
+They have three children, son Ryan, and daughters, Lauren (Justin) Phillips, Mallory (Cody) Henderson-Morris and grandchildren, Brayden, Alexis, and Maddison Phillips and, Ryker Morris.

-David Fisher CPC, Funeral Director / Certified Preplanning Consultant
+David Fisher CPC, CCO, Funeral Director / Certified Preplanning Consultant

 David has been with the Henderson Team since 2013.
 Dave earned his degree in Mortuary Science from Carl Sandburg College, graduating with highest honors.
-While attending, he was inducted to the Phi Theta Kappa Honor Society and served as the President of Sigma Phi Sigma Mortuary Science Fraternity.
-He received his life insurance license through the State of Illinois and has earned the National Funeral Directors Association's, Certified Pre-planning Consultant designation.
+He received his life insurance license through the State of Illinois and has earned the National Funeral Directors Association's, designation of Certified Pre-planning Consultant and Certified Crematory Operator.
 Dave also handles the technology related operations at the funeral home including producing tribute videos, running audio during services and maintaining our computer systems.
 Dave and his wife Anna were married in 1988 and have two daughters, Danie and Allie.
 He is active in several ministries at Saint Joseph Church and is a Fourth Degree Knight of Columbus.
 Dave finds the greatest reward in assisting families in their time of need and participating in the Corporal Work of Mercy of burying the dead.

 George Henderson, Funeral Director